mocker-nicholas/yelpCamp/README.txt

             - Wrap catchAsync around this to pass to default error handler for otherwise unhandled errors.
             - Otherwise, we can throw our own try/catch in here to display a flash error message
+    f.
+Login: In our login route:
+        i.
+Passport gives us a login middleware we can use Passport.authenticate
+            - passport.authenticate("local", {
+                    failureFlash: true,
+                    failureRedirect: "/login",
+                }),
+        ii.